-Non-banking financial institutions are financial companies that do not have full banking licenses.
+NBFC (Non-banking financial companies) are financial companies that do not have full banking licenses.
 Investment companies, insurance companies, loan, and mortgage companies, as well as fintech infrastructure companies, are examples of non-banks.

-The emergence of alternative lending models would have been impossible without the automation and acceleration of loan origination and servicing processes.
+Alternative lending models could not appear without automation and acceleration of loan origination and servicing processes.
 Modern fintech software for lending leverages technologies like big data analytics, AI, machine learning, and robotic process automation (RPA) to process loan applications, and automate routine rule-based procedures.

-Recently, the emergence of fintech infrastructure companies has made it easier for non-banks to enter the alternative lending scene and helped to accelerate lending software development.
+The emergence of fintech infrastructure companies has made it easier for non-bank lenders to switch to alternative lending and speed up the lending software development.
 This, as well as the growing market demand for fast and easily accessible SME lending, has set the stage for the emergence of many non-conventional lending solutions.

-The recently-emerged types of loans and alternative lending products for small businesses include:
+The recently-emerged types of alternative financing solutions and loans for small businesses include: